Tonks89/Tonks89.github.io/software/index.md

 Click [here] to download the final CAD design, for a detailed report on how the mechanism was designed just drop me an email.

+# Manuals

+## EMG electrode placement and test manual

+Are you engineer with little or no experience on EMG or motion capture sensors?
+Then, this manual is for you.
+The manual guides you through the process of finding bony landmarks, using these landmarks as references for the sensor placement, and finally excercises to test they were well placed.
+I designed this manual for a series of experiments involving the human right arm and back, however you could use it as reference to build your own protocol ;).

+### Download

+Click [here] to download the manual and its references.